stephenfuqua/srp-file-processor/readme.md

 * Developed using [Poetry](https://python-poetry.org) instead of directly using pip; a pip requirements file has been generated for those who do not wish to install poetry.
 Instructions for running with either will be provided below.
+* These tools utilize the Excel spreadsheet exports from SRP, while logged in as user with access to the entire region:
+  * For [Book 1 Analysis](srp_file_processor/book1.ipynb), export both the In
+    Progress activities and the Completed activities.
+Modify the first cell in the notebook to refer to the correct file names.
+  * For the [Grouping Report](srp_file_processor/grouping.ipynb), export the current Cluster Growth Profile report.

 ### Poetry